mjreno/modflow6-nc-demo/README.md

 MODFLOW 6 NetCDF Array parameter input format
 ---------------------------------------------

-It is perhaps useful to structure certain array input (e.g. RECHARGE) as fully gridded, when possible, for the additional purpose of reading and visualizing the NetCDF file with external tools.
+It may be useful to structure certain array input (e.g. RECHARGE) as fully gridded, when possible, for the additional purpose of reading and visualizing the NetCDF file with external tools.